|LEGATO||LEGATO REMOTE CONTROL||LEGATO SLIDERS|

 MARKERS & REGIONSReferencing is the basic concept of Legato.

-The combination of frame referencing and item referencing, and the ability to specify filters to limit processing to relevant items (rig controls) and tracks, is what makes Legato functions flexible and easy to use.
+The combination of frame referencing and item referencing, and the ability to operate somewhere between all hierarchy items and specific channels of the selected item only, and the ability to specify filters to limit processing to relevant items, and tracks, is what makes Legato functions flexible and easy to use.

 Marker and Regions in the upper area are story-related, and belong to the Director.
 Marker and Regions in the lower area are actor-related, and belong to the Animator.